anderspollack/anderspollack.github.io/collections/_tools/orca-udp-midi.md

 # Moving Forward

-To make this thing more useful and to help justify the weekend of work that went into finding and solving nearly all of these problems, the next step for the (non-vanilla) ORCΛ UDP MIDI Translator is adding Ableton Link support via [```abl_link~```](https://github.com/libpd/abl_link), allowing ORCΛ to magically change everything else's tempo as well as its own.
+To make this thing more useful and to help justify the weekend of work that went into finding and solving nearly all of these problems, the next step for the non-vanilla ORCΛ UDP MIDI Translator is adding Ableton Link support via [```abl_link~```](https://github.com/libpd/abl_link).

+This will allow ORCΛ to magically change everything's tempo, and also control iOS apps in a much more sensible way.
 Update soon!